-*** – These prices reflect a discount in which you register for 2 courses and receive $100 off.
+*** – These prices reflect a discount in which you register for 2 courses and receive $100 off for the second course.

-****–These prices reflect a 20% discount for members of following associations; Academy of Management (AOM), Southern Management Association (SMA), Society for Industrial and Organizational Psychology (SIOP), Asia AOM (AAOM), International Association for Chinese Management Research (IACMR), European Academy of Management (EURAM), European Association of Work and Organizational Psychology (EAWOP), Academy of International of Business (AIB), Australia and New Zealand Academy of Management (ANZAM), and Indian Academy of Management (INDAM).
+****–These prices reflect a 20% discount for members of following associations; Academy of Management (AOM), Southern Management Association (SMA), Society for Industrial and Organizational Psychology (SIOP), Asia AOM (AAOM), International Association for Chinese Management Research (IACMR), European Academy of Management (EURAM), European Association of Work and Organizational Psychology (EAWOP), Academy of International of Business (AIB), Australia and New Zealand Academy of Management (ANZAM), Indian Academy of Management (INDAM), Midwest Academy of Management (MAM), and Iberoamerican Academy of Management (IAOM).
 This discount can not be applied if you are also using CARMA membership discount.

-If you are a member of AOM, SIOP, SMA, AAOM, IACMR, EURAM, EAWOP, AIB, ANZAM, and INDAM, you can use one of the following discount codes when registering for these short courses:
+If you are a member of AOM, SIOP, SMA, AAOM, IACMR, EURAM, EAWOP, AIB, ANZAM, INDAM, MAM, and IAOM, you can use one of the following discount codes when registering for these short courses:

 Note that we will be verifying association membership for all those who use these discount codes.
 Anyone who uses one of these discount codes and is not a member of those associations will be required to pay the non member rate.

 If your organization is not yet a member but would like to become one, please contact us directly at firstname.lastname@example.org.

 All participants are eligible for the following discount: